VirtuallyCreative/virtuallycreative-core/content/pricing.md

     type: grid_section
   - section_id: subscription-cta
     title: Select a Subscription
-    content: |
+    content: >
       Select a subscription to start the setup process for your new website.

       Details are generated and sent to your email.

       *   Subscriptions are 12 months in duration.

       *   Subscriptions do not include theme prices ($30 ~ $125).

-      *   Premium plugins not included unless bundled with its' theme.
+      *   Premium plugins not included unless bundled with a theme or purchased separately.
     actions:
       - label: Solopreneur
         url: lorem-ipsum